JONNY is a full back who can virtually play in any ‘back' position.

 2014 brought more time out with injury but 15 games proved once again Lomax' potential.

 Jonny is sponsored by LPL Building Services.
 They can be contacted on 07960 798 593.

 TOMMY is one of the most natural - and spectacular - finishers in Super League.

 He made his debut against Salford in February 2011 but it was when Ade Gardner got injured that the youngster came into his own.

 He played 22 matches for the club and scored 12 tries as well as kicking six goals.

 He produced that and more in 2012 giving him a real shot at international honours.

-An England Knights call up came in 2013, alongside a season that saw him emerge as one of the most potent finishers in the game.
+A deserved England Knights call up came in 2013, alongside a season that saw him emerge as one of the most potent finishers in the game.

 Lightning quick, with good positioning, Tommy isn't afraid to take the ball up to the line to relieve his forwards and get stuck in.